CUBRID/cubrid-manual/en/env.rst

 *   Add "%CUBRID%\\bin\\cub_cmserver.exe" to open all ports for the CUBRID Manager.
 *   Add "%CUBRID%\\bin\\cub_cmhttpd.exe" to open all ports for the CUBRID Web Manager.

-If you use CUBRID for Linux at the broker equipment or the DB server equipment, all of Linux ports should be opened.
+If you use CUBRID for Linux at the broker machine or the DB server machine, all of Linux ports should be opened.
-If you use CUBRID for Windows at the broker equipment or the DB server equipment, all of Linux ports should be opened or the related processes should be added to the program list allowed for the Windows firewall.
+If you use CUBRID for Windows at the broker machine or the DB server machine, all of Linux ports should be opened or the related processes should be added to the program list allowed for the Windows firewall.

 +---------------+---------------+---------------+----------------+-----------------------------------------------------+--------------------------+------------------------+
 | Label         | Listener      | Requester     | Linux Port     | Windows Port                                        | Firewall Port Setting    | Description            |